Madaniya Member Organisations

 Civil Administration Center ( SYCAC )

-SYCAC is a non-profit, non-governmental civil society organization established in Turkey in 2012.
-It focuses on increasing civic spaces by empowering communities, protecting marginalized groups, and enhancing the leadership role of women in peace processes and early recovery.
-SYCAC promotes democracy, human rights, and values such as neutrality, transparency, diversity, responsibility, and equity.
+SYCAC is a non-profit organization founded in Turkey in 2012.
+It aims to increase civic spaces by empowering communities, protecting marginalized groups, and enhancing women's leadership in peace processes and recovery.
+SYCAC promotes democracy, human rights, neutrality, transparency, diversity, responsibility, and equity.

 -